openshift/hac-infra/README.md

 Hybrid Application Console Infrastructure repository

-## Local Development
+## Run with webpack proxy

 Since the plugin is not served directly from console.redhat.com you have to run webpack proxy in order to properly develop locally.
-You have two options

-* With hac-core served from CDN - if you want to test your changes just in your plugin
-* With hac-core locally - if you want to add new plugin or change how navigation is treated.

-### With hac-core served from CDN (default)

-Once your plugin has been enabled in hac-core and promoted to at least stage environment you can start serving hac-core from CDN.
-You can just run
+### Update `/etc/hosts`

+To use webpack proxy you need to append this to your `/etc/hosts` for auth:

 ```
-yarn dev
+127.0.0.1 prod.foo.redhat.com
+127.0.0.1 stage.foo.redhat.com
 ```

-Note: This will require the internal VPN.
+### Run plugin locally and see the UI in the browser

+1. ```npm install```

+2. ```npm run start:beta``` or ```npm run start:prod:beta```

+3. Open the URL listed in the terminal output.

-### With hac-core locally (advanced)
+### Run plugin with hac-core locally

-In order to run hac-core and your plugin together, you will have to pull https://github.com/openshift/hac-core repository, install all dependencies and follow [dynamic plugins](https://github.com/openshift/hac-core#dynamic-plugins).
-Once hac-core is running you'll have to run your plugin in federated mode.
+In order to run hac-core and the hac-infra plugin together, you will have to pull the https://github.com/openshift/hac-core repository, install all dependencies and run `yarn dev` or `ENVIRONMENT=prod yarn dev` from the `frontend/` directory.
+Once hac-core is running you'll have to run the hac-infra plugin in federated mode as follows:

 ```
-yarn dev:federated
+npm run start:federated
 ```

 ### Variables